PSW Key Points

 • Engineering changes

-• Materials and compliance to regulatory health and safety requirements
+• Materials and compliance with regulatory health and safety requirements

 • Test result summaries

 Importantly, you must also include declarations that all of the information provided is wholly representative of the parts being supplied.
-Here we have in essence the very meaning of PSW – a warrant that the parts submitted meet the customer requirements and functional specifications.
+As such, here we have in essence the very meaning of PSW.
+It is a document that the parts submitted meet the customer’s requirements and functional specifications.

 PSW - parts submission warrant example